The Process and Your Comments

 The State Bar welcomes your comments regarding proposed amendments to the rules.
 Please send a written response to L. Thomas Lunsford II, The North Carolina State Bar, PO Box 25908, Raleigh, NC 27611, or email@example.com, by December 30, 2016.

 Supreme Court approves amendments to Discipline and Disability Rules that improve the procedures for hearings before the Disciplinary Hearing Commission.

 Court also approves rule governing the Board of Law Examiners that permits a lawyer, whose law degree was sufficient to obtain licensure in another state, to apply for the North Carolina bar exam regardless of whether the law school is ABA accredited.

 Council publishes proposed rule on media coverage of DHC hearings.

 Amendments Approved by the Supreme Court

-On June 9, 2016, the North Carolina Supreme Court approved the following amendments to the rules of the North Carolina State Bar (for the complete text see the Fall and Winter 2015 editions of the Journal, unless otherwise noted, or visit the State Bar website):
+On September 22, 2016, the North Carolina Supreme Court approved the following amendments to the rules of the North Carolina State Bar (for the complete text see the Fall 2015, Spring 2016, and Summer 2016 editions of the Journal, unless otherwise noted, or visit the State Bar website):

 Amendments to the Rules Governing the Board of Law Examiners